linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

     You don’t need to have multiple records for a single entity.
 Let’s say for example you have a database of ten friends in your address book, and these ten friends collectively live in four different cities.
 You can have two tables in your database, one for friend names and street address, and one for cities.
 You can create links between rows in your cities and friends tables without the need to duplicate any information.
 This is good for several reasons:

-    - Less duplication means the database takes up less space and so is more memory efficient.
+    - Less duplication means the database takes up less space and so is more storage efficient.

     - Since there’s no duplication, you also eliminate possible inconsistencies, for example if you had a column in a single flat table for city, you might end up with some items misspelled (e.g. ‘Londn’ instead of ‘London’).